kompanek/tansman/README.md

 * The "ineffective repetition" trap.
 A particular difficult passage often requires a large number of short sessions.
 Spending too much time at one sitting quickly leads to diminishing returns.
-It can also lead to the reinforcement of bad happens.
+It can also lead to the reinforcement of bad habits.
 A particular engaging and/or easy section can lead to a similar pattern.

 * The "insufficient reinforcement" trap.
 In this